oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Bosses/colosseum.md

 It is advised to start your attempts with Blood fury and switch to Torture after 10-15 completions, as this will save charges and your death chance will already be quite low from that point.

 > **Currently, even if you plank at wave 1, you will use a full invent of supplies and charges every attempt.
-There is a fix coming, but the due date is unknown at this time.**</mark>
+There is a fix coming, but the due date is unknown at this time.**

 To start the Colosseum, use [[/k name\:Colosseum]]